richardhaslam/frackit/appl/example3/README.md

 This allows the generation and storage of multiple geometry types and multiple orientations in a compact way.

+### Constraints definitions

 In the previous examples, the constraints for a new entity candidate were evaluated manually against the previously admitted entities obtained from the different samplers.
-This becomes increasingly cumbersome the more directions are to be considered, especially if individual constraints are chosen between entities obtained from different samplers.
+This becomes increasingly cumbersome the more orientations are to be considered, especially if individual constraints are chosen between entities obtained from different samplers.
 In such cases, the `EntityNetworkConstraintsMatrix` class can be used to facilitate the constraints evaluation.
 It can be used in conjunction with the `MultiGeometryEntitySet`